In basic search you search among the following metadata:

 In advanced search, you can combine several different subsearches in different fields to create a more complex search.
 Please note that you need to choose either AND or OR between all the fields defining your search.
-You can also combine several terms with OR within a field and then combine that field with another using AND.
+You can also combine several terms with OR within a field and then combine that field with another one using AND.

-Be aware of the logical order in which words are connected when using Advanced search:
+Be aware of the logical order in which words are connected when using Advanced Search:

 (mouse OR rat) AND trap will return articles about mouse traps and rat traps but the search for mouse OR rat AND trap will return articles about mice together with articles about rat traps.

 In the simple as well as the advanced search, a number of selections can be made:

 Through the various search settings, the search words are processed in various ways.
 The default setting is Find all my search terms (AND) which means that all the search terms must be present in the searched fields for the entry to appear in the result list.

 If your terms are very specific, you can use Find any of my search terms (OR) to get results on one of the terms.

 Proximity search means that the search terms must appear within five word of one another (NEAR 5).

 SmartText Searching is used when you don't get any results or if you want to search a larger amount of text.
 You can copy and paste up to 5000 characters and search for the entire text.
 An algorithm analyses the text and extracts central terms which it uses as search words.
 Only EBSCO databases are covered in the search (e.g. MEDLINE and CINAHL).